-According to many, the California bar exam has the lowest pass rate in the U.S. States, which means it’s the most challenging bar exam.
-This CA Bar exam was updated in 2017 to incorporate a performance test to evaluate and grade the test taker’s ability to manage a client’s legal difficulties, five essay questions, as well as the National Conference of Bar Examiners’ standardized bar exam.
+According to many, the California bar exam has the lowest pass rate in the U.S., meaning it’s the most challenging.
+This CA Bar exam was updated in 2017 to incorporate a performance test to evaluate and grade the test taker’s ability to manage a client’s legal difficulties, five essay questions, and the National Conference of Bar Examiners’ standardized bar exam.

-In the state of Nevada, Las Vegas attracts both young and experienced lawyers.
+In Nevada, Las Vegas attracts both young and experienced lawyers.
 This test, set by the American Bar Association, takes two and a half days to complete, and the score to pass is greater.
 Nevada’s laws, combined with the standardized bar exam, make it longer than the other states.

-When it comes to bar tests, Louisiana’s unique legal system stands out.
+Louisiana’s unique legal system stands out when it comes to bar tests.
 Becoming a licensed attorney there means you need to sharpen up on the state legal systems civil law.
-The Louisiana bar will test both the common law and Roman/French Civil law.
+The Louisiana bar will test common law and Roman/French Civil law.
 This state remains centered on the law curriculum of its four law schools, making it different from the legal challenges an experienced lawyer would face on another state’s hardest bar exam.
-Other than that, you may be left seeking admission pro hac vice to practice law in another forum depending on the method you selected to obtain bar entry.
+Other than that, you may be left seeking admission pro hac vice to practice law in another forum, depending on the method you selected to obtain bar entry.

 If you are unsure about your chances of passing the bar exam, you should look towards the central states.
 States like Iowa, Wisconsin, and Nebraska are on the list of states with straightforward bar exams.
 In Wisconsin, for instance, a policy known as diploma privilege is geared to let you join the state bar directly after graduating from law school.
-If you’re looking for the easiest option, make sure to avoid the California bar exam with many factors saying take an easier test in some other state.
+If you’re looking for the easiest option, make sure to avoid the California bar exam, with many factors saying take a more straightforward test in some other state.

 Most people will be left to speculate about the factual differences between the bar exams because it’s impossible to have the same set of people take all of them as if it were their first time.
 Nevertheless, looking at the data, it’s evident that some bar exams are elementary compared to others.

-Based on the passage rate alone, Oklahoma is the most accessible bar to pass.
-However, using test scores, Alabama, Minnesota, Missouri, New Mexico, North Dakota are neck and neck on the UBE easy scale.
+Based on the passage rate, Oklahoma is the most accessible bar to pass.
+However, using test scores, Alabama, Minnesota, Missouri, New Mexico, and North Dakota are neck and neck on the UBE easy scale.